RafaKuh/Scripts-/README.md

 # Scripts-
 Scripts that might work in the future :).
-README in the scripts to see what they do.